isabella232/nodejs-verificationcallback-tutorial/readme.md

 ### Endpoint to add numbers
-Add a global varialbe to hold numbers:
+Add a global variable to hold numbers:

 ```javascript
 var numbers = [];